Softmotions/ncms/ncms-docs/ncms-docs-en/doc/ui/am/select/select.rst

 Select box
 ==========

-The attribute is used to define the set of name value pairs and display them in website pages
+This attribute is used to define the set of name value pairs and display them in website pages